canjiali/PARADE/README.md

 # transformers_ranking

 ## Introduction
-DocuBERT is a document re-ranking model based on pre-trained language models.
+DocuBERT is a document re-ranking model based on the pre-trained language models.
 This repo contains the code to reproduce DocuBERT.